-Per PSD permit EFSEC/2001-01 Amendment 4 (PSD), opacity of the exhaust from each CGT must be monitored.
+Per the PSD permit, opacity of the exhaust from each CGT must be monitored.
 Two options are provided for opacity monitoring:

 - A certified opacity reader can read and record the opacity of each operating unit during daylight hours daily and then weekly of compliance is maintained for the previous calendar month; or, - Opacity can be monitored using a Continuous Opacity Monitoring System (COMS) on each CGT as an alternative.